How to Get Rid of Powderpost Beetles

 Anobiid Powderpost Beetle (Anobiidae)- Furniture and Deathwatch Beetles

 The furniture beetle is found mostly in the eastern half of the United States and it infests structural timbers as well.
 The Death-watch beetle is found throughout the United States.
 It attacks building timbers in poorly ventilated areas where moisture tends to collect.
+These beetles are heard at night making an audible ticking sound.
+It picked up the nickname,"Death watch," from this behavior.

 Various anobiid beetles attack seasoned wood in the United States.
 These beetles range in size from 1/32- to 3/8-inch long; however, those that attack structures are 1/8- to 1/4-inch long.